sroh722/sroh722.github.io/_pages/research.md

 <hr>

 ## Working Papers
+* Geopolitical Risks and Agricultural Trade Diversification in Southern Africa: Port-level Evidence from the Russia-Ukraine War" (with Sunghun Lim) - _Submitted_
-* **"Global Value Chains and Intellectual Property Right in Agricultural Trade"** (with Sunghun Lim and Titus Awokuse) _Draft will be provided upon request_
+* Global Value Chains and Intellectual Property Right in Agricultural Trade (with Sunghun Lim and Titus Awokuse) - _In Progress_